logan-a-richey/famitracker_text_to_midi/README.md

-# README: Famitracker Text To MIDI — Python Version
+# FamiTracker Text To MIDI — Python Version

 A Python application that converts a FamiTracker text export file (`.txt`) into a MIDI file.